TIO-IKIM/PUMA/README.md

 # PUMA Challenge solution IKIM

 > [!IMPORTANT]
-> A full version of the code including model checkpoints is hosted on Zenodo
+> A full version of the code including model checkpoints is hosted on Zenodo under https://zenodo.org/uploads/14894011

 This repository contains the training instructions as well as the Dockerized environment for running the PUMA challenge evaluation for track 1 and track 2 for the team "UME".
 The container includes all necessary dependencies to execute the model and run inference on input data.
 The training instructions are provided in the train folder.